kone4580/ifreekmobile_recruitsite/wp/wp-content/plugins/wordpress-seo/readme.txt

 * [Yoast News SEO](https://yoa.st/1uv): Amplify your visibility and performance in Google News, allowing your news website to reach a broader audience.

 * [Yoast WooCommerce SEO](https://yoa.st/3rh): Enhance your online shop's discoverability with extra tools and functionality designed specifically for online stores, helping you drive more targeted traffic and dominate the search results for your products.
 Comes with generative AI tools to help you write great titles and meta descriptions for your products!
+Also, use WooCommerce SEO to easily import and export global identifiers like GTIN8, UPC, and ISBN for your products.

 ### BUG REPORTS